 Boxes with an asterisk * next to them are required items

 Lilly and her family are in America now so that Lilly can complete the final cycles of treatment that she needs.
 If you would like to help by making a donation towards Lilly's treatment costs, please click the yellow 'donate now' button on the right and then select Lilly's appeal from the drop down 'I want to donate to...' menu.
-Please give as much as you can to help Lilly and other children like her.
+Please give generously to help Lilly and other children like her.